UCL-Biosciences/UCL-Biosciences-Image-Analysis/README.md

 ```
 This will extract the dataset into the raw/ folder, ready for segmentation.

-### Controlling settings with a configuration file
-There is a config file in `configs/params.yaml` that defines the parameters for the Cellpose image segmentation pipeline, including input/output paths, testing options, segmentation settings, and validation controls.

-- Input settings specify the source directory of TIFF image frames and the output folder for saving results.
-- Testing mode allows downsampling and frame subsetting to quickly test the pipeline on a small portion of the dataset.
-- Segmentation settings include Cellpose channel configuration and optional diameter hints for cell size.
-Cellpose-SAM is channel-order invariant, so you do not need to specify channel order explicitly.
-- Validation settings define how many images are randomly sampled for quality control (QC) visualisations and ROI tables.
-- Advanced options include optional GPU acceleration and pixel size calibration.

-This modular structure allows easy switching between full-scale analysis and quick testing, making it ideal for reproducible and configurable segmentation workflows.

 ### Run the Notebook on Myriad via Open Ondemand

 1. Go to Myriad's [Open OnDemand service](https://www.rc.ucl.ac.uk/docs/Supplementary/OnDemand/) and start a Jupyter notebook session.
-1 CPU and 32GB RAM should be enough to work through the notebook.
+1 CPU and 16GB RAM should be enough to work through most notebooks without cellpose.
+You can also request GPUs in Open OnDemand sessions, which speed up cellpose code.
-2. Once the session starts, open `notebooks/cellpose-segmentation.ipynb`.
-In the top right corner, select a kernel that has `celltrack` in the name.
+2. Once the session starts, open the notebook.
+In the top right corner, select the kernel you set up following instructions above.
 3. Go through the notebook.

 ## Resources
 There are lots of great resources for learning image analysis.